kyleperik/termfun/README.md

 # Function used to process one change in state
 def step(state, char): return (state[0] + 1, state[1] + char)

+# Run each frame to display the state
 def render(state):
     # The draw helper function lets you draw something anywhere
     #   on the screen, with optional color